AlexQianjin/wits-screen/README.md

 11/23/2020 | 4 | Updated the style of the weather component
 11/24/2020 | 1 | Updated the style of the weather and the daily component 11/25/2020 | 1 | Updated the style of the birthday component
+11/26/2020 | 1 | Updated the size of the picture in the daily component

 ## Release History
 Date | Summary